montekki/www/content/posts/detecting-web-attacks-rnn.md

     maximum_iterations=self.max_seq_len, swap_memory=True)
 ```

-In short, the training process is quite typical for training models.
-We just fit in
-our model on each step and run the tensorflow session.

-In case of anomaly detection problem we reconstruct input data, so targets and
-inputs are the same.
+Since the problem we solve is an anomaly detection, the targets and inputs are the same.
 Thus our `feed_dict` looks this way:

 ```python
 feed_dict = {